Author: Mike Lewis, Esq., Mike Lewis Attorneys

 When you are forced to appeal, there are quite a few steps to go through.
 Navigating this process can be tough.
 First, you have to make sure you don’t miss any important deadlines.
 In the state of New Jersey, you have two years from the date of the incident to file your claim.
 It’s always a good idea to file as early as possible, however, as your recovery costs can add up quickly.

 To make your appeal, you’ll have to appear in front of an administrative law judge.
 Once there, you’ll have to present your case and prove that your illness was caused by unsafe conditions at your workplace.
-This part can be particularly hard to handle alone, so make sure you have a workers’ comp attorney in your corner.
+This part can be particularly hard to handle alone, so make sure you have a workers’ compensation lawyer in your corner.

 New Jersey Workers’ Compensation Lawyer